Combinatorial, piecewise-linear, and birational homomesy for products of two chains

 \end{section}

-\begin{section}{Tropicalization} Theorem~\ref{thm:prod} is nothing more than a complicated identity involving the operations of multiplication, division, addition, and parallel addition.
-As such, Theorem~\ref{thm:prod} can be tropicalized to yield an identity involving the operations of addition, subtraction, min, and max.
-The resulting identity is nothing other than Theorem~\ref{thm:sumh}.
+\begin{section}{Tropicalization} Theorem~\ref{thm:prodhrefined} is nothing more than a complicated identity involving the operations of multiplication, division, addition, and parallel addition.
+As such, Theorem~\ref{thm:prodhrefined} can be tropicalized to yield an identity involving the operations of addition, subtraction, min, and max.
+The resulting identity is Theorem~\ref{thm:sumhrefined}.
+Here we provide details of the tropicalization process.

-\begin{lemma} Suppose $E_1(t_1,\dots,t_r)$ and $E_2(t_1,\dots,t_r)$ are subtraction-free rational functions, expressed in terms of the number 1 and the operations $+$, $\psum$, $\times$, and $\div$, such that $E_1(t_1,\dots,t_r) = E_2(t_1,\dots,t_r)$ for all $t_1,\dots,t_r$ in $\R^+$.
-Let $e_i(t_1,\dots,t_r)$ (for $1 \leq i \leq 2$) be the result of replacing $1$, $+$, $\psum$, $\times$, and $\div$ by $0$, $\min$, $\max$, $+$, and $-$, respectively.
+\begin{lemma} Suppose $E_1(t_1,\dots,t_r)$ and $E_2(t_1,\dots,t_r)$ are subtraction-free rational functions, expressed in terms of the number 1 and the operations $+$, $\psum$, $\times$, and $/$, such that $E_1(t_1,\dots,t_r) = E_2(t_1,\dots,t_r)$ for all $t_1,\dots,t_r$ in $\R^+$.
+Let $e_i(t_1,\dots,t_r)$ \textup{(}for $1 \leq i \leq 2$\textup{)} be the result of replacing $1$, $+$, $\psum$, $\times$, and $/$ by $0$, $\min$, $\max$, $+$, and $-$, respectively.
 Then $e_1(t_1,\dots,t_r) = e_2(t_1,\dots,t_r)$ for all $t_1,\dots,t_r$ in $\R$. \end{lemma}

 \begin{proof} Write $e_i(t_1,\dots,t_m) = -\lim_{N \rightarrow \infty} \frac{1}{N} \log E_i(e^{-Nt_1},\dots,e^{-Nt_m})$.\footnote{We are indebted to Colin McQuillan and Will Sawin for clarifying this point; see~\cite{MO13}.} \end{proof}